-PART XI ACADEMIC ADMINISTRATION ORGANS

-The Governing 45 The Governing Council is the highest quality assurance and approval authority of all academic affairs of the Council Institute Institute 46 There shall be established in the Institute the Institutes' Examiners Board Examiners Board whose members comprise internal (IEB) examiners and external examiners.
-Composition of a) Deputy Rector, (ARC) as Chairperson; 47 the IEB b) All full-time academic staff members; c) Part-time staff members involved in teaching modules whose results are under consideration: d) Examination Moderators involved in moderating modules whose results are under consideration. e) The Head of Examinations Unit - Secretary Responsibilities The IEB shall have the following responsibilities: 48 of the IEB a) To receive and discuss internal and external examiners reports b) To review examination performance of all students c) To release provisional examination results d) To deliberate examination irregularities Examination 49 There shall be established and Examination Irregularities Irregularities Committee (EIC) whose members are Committee (EIC) appointed by the DR(ARC).
-Composition of 50 The EIC is composed of the following: the EIC a) The chairperson to be appointed by DR(ARC). b) Head of department from which the accused student is registered; c) Head of the module offering department if different from which the student is registered; student appointed d) Any bv the students' organization and e) Any other person who may be invited by the chairperson. f) A lawyer to be appointed by DR(ARC). g) Head of Admissions, Registrations and Examinations - Secretary
+ACA PART XI DEMIC ADMINISTRATION ORGANS The Governing Council 45 The Governing Council is the highest quality assurance and approval authority of all academic affairs of the Institute Institute Examiners Board (IEB) 46 There shall be established in the Institute the Institutes' Examiners Board whose members comprised internal examiners and external examiners.
+Composition of the IEB 47 a) Deputy Rector, (ARC) as Chairperson; b) All full-time academic staff members; c) Part-time staff members involved in teaching modules whose results are under consideration; d) Examination Moderators involved in moderating modules whose results are under consideration. e) The Head of Examinations Unit - Secretary Responsibilities of the IEB 48 The IEB shall have the following responsibilities: a) To receive and discuss internal and external examiners reports b) To review examination performance of all students c) To release provisional examination results d) To deliberate examination irregularities Examination Irregularities Committee (EIC) 49 There shall be established in Examination Irregularities Committee (EIC) whose members are appointed by the DR(ARC).
+Composition of the EIC 50 The EIC is composed of the following: a) The chairperson to be appointed by DR(ARC). b) Head of department from which the accused student is registered; c) Head of the module offering department if different from which the student is registered; d) Any student appointed by the students' organization and e) Any other person who may be invited by the chairperson.
+A lawyer to be appointed by DR(ARC). f) Head of Admissions, Registrations and Examinations Secretary